John Day-Snake RAC

 The Secretary of the Interior appoints citizens to staggered three-year terms on the Council, so one-third of the member terms expire yearly.
 Each spring, the BLM encourages Oregon residents to apply, or nominate others to apply, for open positions they would like to represent.

-Membership is balanced to reflect the array of interests and users of public lands:
+Membership on the 15-member RAC is balanced to reflect the array of interests and users of Public Lands:

 - Five members represent commodity interests such as grazing permittees, commercial timber, energy and mining, developed recreation and/or off-highway vehicle groups, and transportation & rights-of-way.